EP. 33

 Transcript

-Orlagh Kelly: Welcome, Kathryn Stone OBE, to the Get Briefed podcast again.
-Thank you very much for joining.
-I know you've got a busy week.
-You have a wonderful event tomorrow night at Inner Temple, where you are going to address the Bar and all of the key stakeholders with your farewell speech.
+Orlagh Kelly: I know you've got a busy week.
+You have a wonderful event tomorrow night at Inner Temple, I believe, where you are going to address the Bar and all of the key stakeholders with your farewell speech.

 Orlagh Kelly: And are you terrified because you're standing up in front of professional advocates who will critique?
 Or is there another reason?